M4tiasToreta/ProjectMLclassification/README.md

 and the binary probability comes from the sigmoid: p = 1/(1 + e**-y)

 Also used from scikit learn.
-The model was first tested with this scrypt:
+The model was first tested with this script:

 ```
 names = ['institute_id', 'difficulty',